mort666/app_version/README.md

 the dynamic rendering of the version.yml only happens when using capistrano to deploy your app.

+**Not Confirmed working in this version**

-== Rake tasks
+### Rake tasks

 This plugin includes 4 new rake tasks:

 	rake app:install    - will copy the version.yml and version.yml.erb into more user
   	                    accessible locations (/config, and /lib/templates)

 	rake app:uninstall  - will remove the files copied in the install task

-rake app:render     - will render the erb template into /config/version.yml
-                      in case you want to have dynamic values updated via a rake task.
+	rake app:render     - will render the erb template into /config/version.yml in case you want to have dynamic values updated via a rake task.
         	              Note: certain examples expect the app to be in a git working directory.

-rake app:version    - will output the version number of the current rails
+	rake app:version    - will output the version number of the current rails application.
-                      application.

-= License
+## License

 This plugin is released under the terms of the Ruby license.
 See http://www.ruby-lang.org/en/LICENSE.txt.